grafana/tempo/docs/tempo/website/metrics-generator/app-performance-mgmt.md

 Span metrics generate two metrics:

 * A counter that computes requests
-* A histogram that tracks the distribution of durations of all requests per second
+* A histogram that tracks the distribution of durations of all requests

 For information about span metrics and how they are calculated, refer to the [Span metrics documentation]({{< relref "../metrics-generator/span_metrics.md" >}}).